 $ sudo modprobe vfio-pci # identify device $ lspci -n -s 0005:01:01.3 0005:01:01.3 0200: 10df:e228 (rev 10) # register and request VFs $ echo 10df e228 | sudo tee /sys/bus/pci/drivers/vfio-pci/new_id $ echo 4 | sudo tee /sys/bus/pci/devices/0005\:01\:00.0/sriov_numvfs

-virsh attach-device <guestname> <device-xml> # Use the Device int the Guest virsh detach-device <guestname> <device-xml>
+virsh attach-device <guestname> <device-xml> # Use the Device in the Guest virsh detach-device <guestname> <device-xml>

-The Qemu Monitor is the way to interact with qemu/KVM while a guest is running.
-This interface has many and very powerful features for experienced users.
-When running under libvirt that monitor interface is bound by libvirt itself for management purposes, but a user can run qemu monitor commands via libvirt still.
+The QEMU Monitor is the way to interact with QEMU/KVM while a guest is running.
+This interface has many powerful features for experienced users.
+When running under libvirt, the monitor interface is bound by libvirt itself for management purposes, but a user can still run QEMU monitor commands via libvirt.
 The general syntax is

-Libvirt covers most use cases needed, but if you every want/need to work around libvirt or want to tweak very special options you can e.g. add a device that way:
+Libvirt covers most use cases needed, but if you ever want/need to work around libvirt or want to tweak very special options you can e.g. add a device as follows:

 virsh qemu-monitor-command --hmp y-ipns 'info registers' RAX=00ffffc000000000 RBX=ffff8f0f5d5c7e48 RCX=0000000000000000 RDX=ffffea00007571c0 RSI=0000000000000000 RDI=ffff8f0fdd5c7e48 RBP=ffff8f0f5d5c7e18 RSP=ffff8f0f5d5c7df8 [...]

-While huge page are admittedly harder to manage, especially later in the lifetime of a system if memory is fragmented they provide a useful boost especially for rather large guests.
+While huge page are admittedly harder to manage (especially later in the system’s lifetime if memory is fragmented) they provide a useful boost especially for rather large guests.

-Bonus: When using device pass through on very large guests there is an extra benefit of using huge pages as it is faster to do the initial memory clear on vfio dma pin.
+When using device passthrough on very large guests there is an extra benefit of using huge pages as it is faster to do the initial memory clear on VFIO DMA pin.

 Huge page allocation

 Huge pages come in different sizes.
-A normal page usually is 4k and huge pages are eithe 2M or 1G, but depending on the architecture other options are possible.
+A normal page is usually 4k and huge pages are either 2M or 1G, but depending on the architecture other options are possible.

-The most simple, yet least reliable way to allocate some huge pages is to just echo a value to sysfs
+The simplest yet least reliable way to allocate some huge pages is to just echo a value to

-Changing the default size requires a reboot and is set via default_hugepagesz
+/dev/hugepages.
+Changing the default size requires a reboot and is set via default_hugepagesz.

 You can check the current default size:

-But there can be more than one at the same time one better check:
+But there can be more than one at the same time – so it’s a good idea to check:

 $ tail /sys/kernel/mm/hugepages/hugepages-*/nr_hugepages` ==> /sys/kernel/mm/hugepages/hugepages-1048576kB/nr_hugepages <== 0 ==> /sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages <== 2